heyinterspace/samir.xyz/README.md

 npm run dev
 ```

-This starts Next.js development server with hot module replacement.
+This starts Next.js development server with hot module replacement on port 5000.

 ## Building for Production